Children, this is your page. Check it out for news and competitions....we want to hear what you have to say!

 These challenges can be found outside Miss Morrison's office.
 As well as our general knowledge challenge, we have new challenges to tax your brain and get those neurons firing.

-In the next two weeks we will be having a whole school focus on HANDWRITING.
+This year we are having a whole school focus on HANDWRITING.

 It is important that you learn to write legibly and neatly at speed so that you can concentrate on what you are writing rather than how.